mehmetakifalp/angularbaby/README.md

 # AngularBaby

-In AngularBaby we're sharing Mini UI App's from OUR project.
+In AngularBaby we're sharing Mini UI App's from OUR projects.

 Our focus to develop all kind open source angular applications.
 We also following atomic design principles.